 Here, we’ve put together a list of the best 3rd-person shooters available for PC right now, for when that itch needs to be scratched.

-Following the “free to play” model of such titles as Fortnite or Apex Legends, Warframe is a run-and-gun, bash and slash, over-the-shoulder third-person shooter.
-Warframe gives a player control over a hyper-manoeuvrable, leaping techno-ninja who is armed to the teeth with all manner of energy guns and Vibro-swords.
+Following the “free to play” model of such titles as Fortnite or Apex Legends, Warframeis a run-and-gun, bash and slash, over-the-shoulder 3rd person actioner.
+Warframe gives a player control over a hyper-maneuverable, leaping techno-ninja who is armed to the teeth with all manner of energy guns and vibro-swords.

 The name “Warframe” is derived from the full-body battle-suit that your on-screen player, an awakened warrior of a race called the “Tenno,” dons to do battle against the sinister forces of aliens, robots controlled by mega-corporations, and genetically altered, infected beasts.

-You can customize and upgrade your weapons and armour; either by grinding through gameplay and earning experience or by outright cash purchase in the game’s online marketplace.
-It’s in the building process and tweaking of a player’s Tenno warframe that the game shines.
+You can customize and upgrade your weapons and armor; either by grinding through gameplay and earning experience, or by outright cash purchase in the game’s online marketplace.
+It’s in the building process and tweaking of a player’s Tenno warframe that the game really shines.